staffomatic/staffomatic-api-documentation/ressources/work_timers.md

 Update work_timer
 --------------

-* `PUT /work_timers/3068107.json` will update the schedule from the parameters passed.
+* `PUT /work_timers/3068107.json` will update the work_timer from the parameters passed.

 ```json
 {